restify/errors/README.md

 * `options.message` {String} - an error message string
 * `options.statusCode` {Number} - an http status code
-* `options.restCode` {Number} - a name for your Error (deprecate?)
+* `options.restCode` {Number} - a description code for your Error.
+This is used by restify to render an error when it is directly passed to `res.send()`.
+By default, it is the name of your error constructor (e.g., the restCode for a BadDigestError is BadDigest).

-In either scenario, you can also optionally pass in another Error:
+In all signatures, you can optionally pass in an Error as the first argument, which will cause WError to use it as a prior cause:

 * `priorErr` {Error} - an Error object